 More thoughts on my growing impatience with Premiere Pro

 I’ll just say it.
-I’m almost ready to come crawling back to Apple (or move on to DaVinci Resolve).
+I’m almost ready to come crawling back to Apple or go full-in on DaVinci Resolve.
 When FCP Classic was EOL’d in 2011, I was one of the first among my circle of editors in LA to give Premiere Pro a shot.
 Technically, Premiere had been around for quite a long time, but for Mac users, it was never even a contender.
 Plus, if you were like me, you mostly associated Adobe’s video products with Flash, which I loathed long before Steve Jobs famously published his thoughts on the subject.

-If upon the day of its release, FCPX had had the ability to open FCP7 project files, or just import them with reasonable faithfulness, I wouldn’t be writing this post because I would have stuck it out with FCPX from the start, despite my myriad concerns.
-There were a ton of things I hated (hate) about FCPX.
+If upon the day of its release, FCP Ex had had the ability to open FCP 7 project files, or just import them with reasonable faithfulness, I wouldn’t be writing this post because I would have stuck it out with FCP X from the start, despite my myriad concerns.
+There were a ton of things I hated (hate) about the new Final Cut.
 The lack of tracks, however, was never one of them.

 Contrary to what was being said at the time — that the trackless paradigm was a solution to a problem that didn’t exist — I had always disliked the way synced dialogue tracks were disconnected visually from the video, often out of sight unless you scrolled.
 Sure, we’re all used to that and skilled at moving things around, but I always thought there should be a better a way.